 EKG Technicians are responsible for performing diagnostic tests to monitor and record heart rhythms in patients.
 The completion of this class will allow you to function as EKG Technicians.
 It will also allow you to be qualified for either Monitor Technician or Telemetry Technician positions.
-We will also discuss various types of remote monitoring devices currently in use in the healthcare field.
+We will also discuss various types of remote monitoring devices currently used in the healthcare field.

 - Nursing students or current nurses needing EKG training in order to take the American Heart Associations (AHA) ACLS and PALS programs.